Swing vote: Profile

 In an election, there are "certain" or "lock" votes, voters who are solidly behind or partisan to a particular candidate and will not consider changing their minds whatever the opposition says.
 Swing voters are undecided about how they will vote.
 They are sometimes referred to as undecideds, undecided voters, or floating voter.
+Which is essentially respondents who tell pollsters that they do not know how they are going to vote in the upcoming election.

-They may be dissatisfied party members who are open to the idea of voting for other parties, or they could be officially registered as "independents" or simply people who have never had a strong affiliation with any political party and will vote depending on certain things that influence them: healthcare, benefits, election campaign, etc.
+They may be dissatisfied party members who are open to the idea of voting for other parties, or they could be officially registered as "independents" or simply people who have never had a strong affiliation with any political party and will vote depending on certain things such as valance factors with may influence them: healthcare, benefits, election campaign, etc.

-Some might be people who have never exercised their right to vote before, such as those just reaching voting age.
 Some, but not all, swing voters are considered to be "low-information voters."
 Because the votes of swing voters are considered to be "up for grabs," candidates direct a fair proportion of campaign effort towards them, but they must also be concerned with voter turnout among their political base.
 There is a perception that swing voters are primarily motivated by self-interest rather than values or ideology and so are particularly susceptible to pork barreling.

 If a constituency contains a large proportion of swing voters it is often called a marginal seat and extensive campaign resources are poured into it.

 Demographics within the United States

 An April 2016 poll by the Progressive Policy Institute examined voters in the U.S. states considered "battlegrounds" in the upcoming presidential election (Florida, Ohio, Colorado and Nevada).
-Swing voters were slightly more likely to be women (52 percent women, 48 percent men) and slightly less likely to have a college degree (44 percent) than voters overall in these states (48 percent).
+Swing voters were slightly more likely to be women (52% women, 48% men) and slightly less likely to have a college degree (44%) than voters overall in these states (48%.
 By contrast, race was a significant determinant, especially for African-Americans.
-While 7 percent of poll respondents identified as African-American, only 2 percent of swing voters were African-American.
-Latinos (12 percent of poll respondents) were represented more proportionately (13 percent of swing voters).
+While 7% of poll respondents identified as African-American, only 2% of swing voters were African-American.
+Latinos (12% of poll respondents) were represented more proportionately (13% of swing voters).

 "Overall, white voters are likely to swing the outcome of a national election by an average of 10 percentage points—voting more Democratic in elections Democrats win and more Republican in elections Republicans win," according to a 2008 report by the Democratic Leadership Council.
 Most of this (6.7 of the 10 percentage points) is due to those white people who have only a high school education.

-In mid-term and presidential elections from 1992 to 2014, people who self-identified as "gay, lesbian, or bisexual" voted consistently "around 75 percent Democratic within a range of 67 to 81 percent."
-In the 2016 presidential election, people who identified as gay, lesbian, bisexual or transgender cast 78 percent of their votes for the Democratic candidate Hillary Clinton.
+In mid-term and presidential elections from 1992 to 2014, people who self-identified as "gay, lesbian, or bisexual" voted consistently "around 75% Democratic within a range of 67 to 81%."
+In the 2016 presidential election, people who identified as gay, lesbian, bisexual or transgender cast 78% of their votes for the Democratic candidate Hillary Clinton.